king-sawyer/Noteful/README.md

 This project was created primarily to further expierience using React.

-Throughout the project I utelized different aspects of React such as
+Throughout the project I utelized different aspects of React such as:

   * Routing
   * Context